Frenchman Bay, Western Australia

-Frenchman Bay is a locality in Western Australia.
+Frenchman Bay is a locality of the City of Albany in the Great Southern region of Western Australia.
+It is located just west of the historic Cheyne Beach Whaling Station.
 It is approximately 9.1 km from Albany on the opposite side of the bay.

 History

-The site is in the traditional settlement area of the Mineng Aboriginal tribe.
+The site is in the traditional settlement area of the Menang Aboriginal tribe.

 Frenchman Bay, first named in 1887, has been a significant site in the recent history of the entire region.
 George Vancouver, the first European explorer of King George Sound, landed here in 1791.
 A water source at Whalers Beach was subsequently visited again and again by seafarers.
 The water supply later enabled the establishment of whaling stations and was a destination for day trippers and tourists.
 Just north of what is now Goode Beach, a settler settled for the first time on the peninsula.
 Later a hostel and a campsite were built.

 Originally, the name Frenchman Bay referred to a larger area that also included Goode Beach and the Vancouver Peninsula to the north.
 In 2000, Vancouver Peninsula was split from Frenchman Bay.